 These benefits that organizations are realizing frequently extend to the sales and lead generation agents making all of those calls on a daily basis in an outbound operation.
 Convoso customer George Mueller, VP of Sales at NextGen Leads, noted that after switching to remote at the beginning of the pandemic back in March 2020, they saw an increase in productivity.

 Perhaps this ought to be as unsurprising as those organizational efficiencies described above.
 After all, the absence of a commute, a better work-life balance, and an increase in flexibility are all benefits that call center workers pay back into operations with increased productivity and efficiency.

 How to Equip Your Virtual Call Center

-Building the lead gen call center of the future starts with making sure your employees have the work station and materials they need to succeed.
+Building the lead gen call center of the future starts with making sure your employees have the workstation and materials they need to succeed.

 Equipment Fit for the Job

-Start with outfitting your staff with the right hardware.
+Setting up a virtual call center begins with outfitting your staff with the right hardware.
 This means first providing them with the right computer.
 Whether a laptop or Chromebook, agents should have dedicated work devices that offer the technical specs, capacity, and features required by your dialer and the scope of your operations.